 It does not matter if you are a large business or small business.
 It does not matter if you provide products or services.
 It does not matter if you are a prime or sub.
 Your business must comply with DFARS/NIST 800-171.
 Please, just know you have an independent trusted advisor to help you.
 Contact InfusionPoints today and let us guide you through this process.
 You are only three steps away from a secure environment.
-Our Build, Test, and Defend services will ensure you are safeguarding DoD information.
+Our Build, Manage, and Defend services will ensure you are safeguarding DoD information.

 Cybersecurity Challenges, Protecting DoD's Unclassified Information

 Industry Information Day, Cybersecurity Challenges - Part 1

 Industry Information Day, Cybersecurity Challenges - Part 2

 Industry Information Day, Cybersecurity Challenges - Part 3